Universal-Team/db/docs/_ds/stellads.md

 systems:
 - DS
 title: StellaDS
-update_notes: '<p>Version 2.3<br>
+update_notes: '<p>Version 2.3a<br>

-  And another round of streamline/speed improvements across the board on the more stubborn games.
-Just about everything is running at or near full speed on the DSi!</p>'
+  Fixed crash when you try to select a new game to play and then press ''B'' to cancel out... sorry about that!</p>'
-updated: '2021-05-30T13:06:50Z'
+updated: '2021-05-30T21:09:18Z'
-version: '2.3'
+version: 2.3a
-version_title: Version 2.3
+version_title: Version 2.3a
 ---